antirez/freakwan/README.md

 * `!ls` shows the list of nodes this node is sensing via HELLO messages.
 * `!font big|small` will change between an 8x8 and a 5x7 (4x6 usable area) font.
 * `!image <image-file-name>` send an FCI image (see later about images).
+* `!last [<count>]` show last messages received, taking them from the local storage of the device.

+## Encrypted messages

+By default messages are sent in cleartext and will reach every device part of the network, configured in the same LoRa frequency, spreading and bandwidth.
+However it is possible to send encrypted messages that will reach only other users with a matching symmetric key.
+For instance, if Alice and Bob want to communicate in a private way, they will sent the same key, let's say `abcd123`, in their devices.
+Bob will do:

+    !addkey alice abcd123

+While Alice will do:

+    !addkey bob abcd1234

+(Note: they need to use much longer and unguessable key!
+A good way to generate a key is to to combine a number of words and numbers together, or just generate a random 256 bit hex string with any available tool).

+Now, Alice will be able to send messages to Bob, and the other way around, just typing:

+    #bob some message

+Bob will see, in the display of the device and in the Android application, if connected via, BTE, something like that:

+    #alice Alice> ... message ...

+Encrypted messages that are correctly received and decoded are shown as:

+    #<keyname> Nick> message

+Each device can have multiple keys.
+The device will try to decrypt each encrypted message with all the keys stored inside the key chain (the device flash memory, under the `keys` directory -- warning! keys are not encrypted on disk).

+If many users will set the same key with the same name, they are effectively creating something like an *IRC channel*, a chat where all such individuals can talk together.

+This is the set of commands to work with encrypted messages:

+    #<keyname> some message     -- send message with the given key.
+    !addkey keyname actual-key-as-a-string  -- add the specified key.
+    !delkey keyname             -- remove the specified key.
+    !keys                       -- list available keys.
+    !usekey keyname             -- set the specified key as default to send all the next messages, without the need to resort to the #key syntax.
+    !nokey                      -- undo !usekey, return back to plaintext.

 ## Sending images